mozman/ezdxf/docs/source/concepts/linetypes.rst

 Linetype Scaling
 -----------------

 Global linetype scaling can be changed by setting the header variable :code:`doc.header['$LTSCALE'] = 2`, which stretches the line pattern by factor 2.

-To change the linetype scaling for single entities set scaling factor by DXF attribute :attr:`~ezdxf.entities.DXFGraphic.dxf.ltscale`, which is supported since DXF version R2000.
+The linetype scaling for a single entity can be set by the DXF attribute :attr:`~ezdxf.entities.DXFGraphic.dxf.ltscale`, which is supported since DXF R2000.